softwaremill/OtterJet/README.md

 - `read.mode`: The mode to use for deserialization (either `proto` or `plaintext`).
 - `read.subject`: The subject to read messages from.
 - `read.proto.pathToDescriptor`: The path to the protobuf descriptor file (only required if `read.mode` is set to `proto`).
 - `read.store.limit`: The maximum number of messages to store in memory.
+Default - 10000
 - `read.startDate`: Optional date from which to start reading messages.

 ## Usage